Groundhog Day (film): Legacy

 As of 2016, Rubin continued to receive mail from fans, philosophers, and religious leaders; their content ranged from simple letters to sermons and dissertations.
 He has spoken of psychiatrists who recommend the film to their patients, and addicts who have told him that it helped them realize they were trapped in a repeating cycle of their own.
 Some time after the film's release, Murray changed his opinion about it.
 He called it "probably the best work I've done," adding "and probably the best work Harold will ever do."
 In 2018, Tobolowsky said "I think [Murray's] performance in Groundhog Day will stand as one of the greatest comedic performances of all time....
 He is able to be both antagonist and protagonist at the same time in the same film.
-He’s everything that’s horrible and everything that’s wonderful....
-I think it’s gonna stand up as long as films are made."
+He's everything that's horrible and everything that's wonderful....
+I think it's gonna stand up as long as films are made."
+The city of Chicago made a proclamation on February 2, 2024, as "Harold Ramis Day", in a ceremony joined by Murray, Ramis' widow Erica Mann Ramis, and other actors from the film.